PaulBowden673/Projects-MP-MP2-Quiz/README.md

 - Responsive on all screen sizes
 - Interactive elements
 ### [Home Page](Https://github.com/PaulBowden673/Projects-MP-MP2/index.html)
-- Navigation links for the Home page and Conact page.
+- Navigation links for the Home page and Contact page.
 - Buttons to view the rules and highscores, restart the game and clear the high scores list.
 - Contact button to allow users to send feedback via EmailJS API